Naitreey/notes-and-knowledge/cs/javascript/language.rst

     defining context, e.g., used as RHS of assignment, as object property value, etc., which eventually becomes ``function.name`` attribute.
 If not inferred, ``function.name`` is ``""``, which is anonymous function.

+    Some hard disadvantages of anonymous function:

+    - debugging: less informative and hard to identify in call stack.

+    - recursion: self-referencing in function body is not possible.
+Thus recursion is impossible.

   * named function can be seen in stack traces, call stacks, list of breakpoints, etc.